gl1tterbomb/gl1tterbomb/README.md

 ngh Role playing.
 I rarely do role-playing and play as characters, but I still like and miss them.

-animals and aquatic animals !like lions, sea bunnies, sharks,
+animals and aquatic animals! like lions, sea bunnies, sharks,

 bee and puppycat